 Acrylic glass is clearer than regular glass, but that benefit is short-lived if the plexiglass sheet is exposed to UV rays and direct sunlight.
 Certain types of acrylic plastic glass will yellow when exposed to sunlight, which can be unattractive and give it a low-quality appearance.

 However, as mentioned earlier, plexiglass is also UV resistant.
 You might be wondering how a material can be so paradoxical, and it comes down to the type of plexiglass used and if the plexiglass has any special coatings.
-When purchasing a clear cast acrylic sheet, it’s important to pay attention to the technical information, such as its ability to withstand IV rays and if it’s a non-glare acrylic.
+When purchasing a clear cast acrylic sheet, it’s important to pay attention to the technical information, such as its ability to withstand UV rays and if it’s a non-glare acrylic.

 4. Not Eco Friendly